Opsview Monitor 6.0 Released: 29 November 2018

 - Removes the argument -P TLSv1 from the arguments list of every check_nrpe service check

-NOTE: Apply Changes will have to performed again after running the command above.
+NOTE: Apply Changes will have to be performed again after running the command above.